-This 3-move wall Pilates workout can help build a stronger core and improve balance
+This 3-move wall Pilates workout can help build a stronger core and improve your balance

-Wall Pilates can help build your core strength, reducing back pain and pelvic floor issues.
-Two instructors reveal the routine to follow at home or the gym
+Wall Pilates can help build lower-body strength, improve balance, and boost core stability.
+Here, two instructors reveal the routine to follow at home or the gym

 Woman practising wall Pilates at home with arms stretched out above her head and eyes closed